Lehua Sandbo: Biography

-I wasn't going to audition at first because I just finished doing a play.
-Something just got into me and told me that I have to audition for it, so I called and they said that they already had auditions, but they would still take my resume and some pictures and would call me if they wanted to meet with me.
-A couple days after I had mailed everything in, I got a call saying that they wanted me to sing for them.

 After being called back for an audition in Waikīkī, Sandbo had sung her rendition of Whitney Houston's "I Will Always Love You" (originally by Dolly Parton).
 A few days later, she and two other girls were finalists in the auditions.
 The second part of the auditions required the girls to sing and dance a Coconuts Musume song.
 Sandbo had shocked everyone when she chose to perform the Japanese version of Dance & Chance.
 After everything was said and done, Sandbo was picked as the winner.

 Sandbo was added into Coconuts Musume in February 2000 to join the three members, Ayaka Kimura, Mika Todd and Danielle Delaunay.
 Her first recording however was not with the group Coconuts Musume, but with the 2000 Hello!
 Project Shuffle Unit, Aoiro 7.